Letterbook/FEP/README.md

 4. Write down your idea in the newly created file.
 5. Submit a Pull Request to this repository containing your proposal (other submission methods may be listed in [`SUBMISSION_METHODS`](./SUBMISSION_METHODS)).
 6. Within 7 days you will receive feedback from the editors who may request changes or clarifications.
 If your proposal is accepted it will be added to the repository with the status `DRAFT`.
-7. You are now required to initiate community discussion and collect feedback.
+7. You (as author) are now responsible for initiating community discussion and collecting feedback.
 While the proposal is in status `DRAFT` you may submit changes to the proposal via Pull Requests.
 8. After at least 60 days of being added to the repository with status `DRAFT` you may request the proposal to be finalized.
 You must now request final comments from the community.
 If there are no significant community objections your proposal will reach status `FINAL` after 14 days.
 Once the proposal has reached status `FINAL` it may no longer be updated.

 For more information see [FEP-a4ed: The Fediverse Enhancement Proposal Process](./feps/fep-a4ed.md).